Korean Americans in Greater Los Angeles: Geography

 As of 2008, about 350,000 ethnic Koreans live in Los Angeles County.
 As of 2008 the largest Korean ethnic enclave in Los Angeles is Koreatown and the majority of the Koreans have been concentrated around that area.

 By 2008 many ethnic Korean communities had appeared in the northwestern San Fernando Valley, including Chatsworth, Granada Hills, Northridge, and Porter Ranch.
 That year, the San Fernando Valley Korean Business Directory had a list of almost 1,500 Korean-owned businesses in the San Fernando Valley.
 Amanda Covarrubias of the Los Angeles Times stated that area Korean community leaders estimated that 50,000 to 60,000 Koreans lived in the San Fernando Valley in 2008.

 In addition, by 2008 Korean communities had appeared in Cerritos and Hacienda Heights in Los Angeles County, and Buena Park and Fullerton in Orange County.

 Also, a long standing community, known as Koreatown or Little Seoul has been in Garden Grove since the 1970s.
 This formed the center of the Korean Community of Orange County which later spread out to Buena Park, Fullerton, Cypress, and Irvine.

+Since the 1990s, Korean Americans in Greater Los Angeles have increasingly suburbanized, moving outward from the Koreatown area to communities in Orange County, the San Fernando Valley, and the Inland Empire.
+Cities such as Irvine, Buena Park, Fullerton, Cerritos, and Garden Grove in Orange County have all had a major influx of Korean American residential and commercial clusters, driven by the increasing demand for better schools, safer neighborhoods, and more affordable housing.
+This suburbanization has continued past the 1990s, into the 2010s and 2020s, with North Orange County, Buena Park, Irvine, and Fullerton, particularly, emerging as popular destinations for younger Korean Americans, as well as countless Korean-owned businesses that relocated from the inner city.
+Despite this outward mobility, Koreatown has remained a central historical, cultural, and commercial hub for the broader Korean American community.

 Demographics

-As of 2008, 257,975 Korean Americans lived in Los Angeles, Orange County, Ventura, San Bernardino, and Riverside counties, making up 25% of all of the Korean Americans.
-As of that year, over 46,000 Koreans lived in Koreatown, making up 20.1% of the residents there.
-Koreatown, in addition to Koreans, houses other ethnic groups.
+As of 2019, approximately 320,000 Korean Americans lived in the Los Angeles metropolitan area, which includes Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties, making it the U.S. metro with the largest Korean population.
+As of the early 2020s, Koreatown has more than 120,000 residents, and despite its name, only around 20% of the population is of Korean heritage, while the majority of residents are Latino.